Quick Answer

 When to Call a Professional Locksmith

-- A key has broken off inside the lock mechanism; don't try to dig it out yourself.
+- A key has broken off inside the lock cylinder, and you're unable to safely remove it without damaging the mechanism.

-- You've determined the problem is a warped or misaligned window frame, not the lock itself.
+- You've identified that the primary issue is a warped window frame, significant house settling, or structural misalignment, rather than just the lock itself.

 Prevention Tips

-- Annually clean and lubricate all window locks with a silicone-based spray to ensure smooth, long-term operation.
+- Clean and lubricate all basement window locks annually with a silicone-based or PTFE dry spray lubricant to ensure smooth operation and prevent seizing.

-- Control basement humidity with a dehumidifier to prevent the moisture that causes rust and corrosion.
+- Control basement humidity levels using a dehumidifier to significantly reduce the risk of rust and corrosion on metal components.

-- Never force a stiff lock; always investigate the cause first to avoid breaking internal components.
+- Never force a stiff or difficult-to-operate lock, as this can cause internal damage; always investigate the cause first.

 Frequently Asked Questions